Mackenzie Ziegler: 2016–2017: Music and touring

-2018–present: Total Eclipse and Dancing with the Stars Juniors
+2018–2023: Total Eclipse and Dancing with the Stars Juniors

 From 2018 to 2020, Ziegler starred as Cassie, a teenage girl coping with unpopularity, in the high school drama series Total Eclipse on the Brat TV digital network.
 She was an executive producer for the show.
 She also co-starred as the same character in the film Brat Holiday Spectacular (2018).
 In February 2018, Ziegler and her sister appeared on The Slow Mo Guys YouTube channel.
 She appeared on the cover of the April/May 2018 issue of Girls' Life magazine.
 Ziegler released a self-help book in May 2018, titled Kenzie's Rules for Life: How to be Happy, Healthy, and Dance to Your Own Beat, "a collection of inspirational, upbeat lessons for kids learning to navigate life."
 The book ranked No. 7 on the Publishers Weekly best-seller list for juvenile non-fiction.
 In fall 2018, Ziegler launched her own cosmetics line, "Love, Kenzie".

 Ziegler was a contestant on Dancing with the Stars: Juniors in 2018, reaching the finals.
 On one episode of this show she danced together with her sister for the first time on television since Dance Moms.
 On November 20, 2018, Ziegler released her second studio album, Phases.
 One of the singles on the album, "Wonderful", was written by Sia, and Ziegler premiered the song on Dancing with the Stars.
 In December 2018, Ziegler starred as Dorothy in a holiday stage pantomime adaptation, The Wonderful Winter of Oz, in Pasadena, California.
 In mid-2019, Ziegler signed with Arista Records and toured the US as the warm-up act for PrettyMuch.
 She stars as the title character in an animated film, released in the US in November 2019 with the American title Ice Princess Lily, about an ice princess who befriends a dragon to defeat the evil snowman who rules her land.

 Ziegler and her sister were guest judges in 2020 on the Quibi dance competition show Floored.
-She duetted with Sia on her song "Exhale", released in June 2020.
-In 2020–2021, Ziegler competed on The Masked Singer spin-off The Masked Dancer as "Tulip" and finished in third place.
+She duetted with Sia on Ziegler's song "Exhale", released in June 2020.
+In 2020–2021, Ziegler competed on The Masked Singer spin-off The Masked Dancer as "Tulip", finishing in third place.
+In 2023, she and her sister launched a back-to-school fashion collection with American Eagle Outfitters.